Haus-A-Rest

 *****- NEWs -*****

-OUR TWO EDITORS HAVE BEEN BUSY OVER THE CHRISTMAS BREAK, AND LOOK FORWARD TO SHARING WHAT WE HAVE BEEN UP TO OVER THE NEXT FEW MONTHS…
+OUR TWO EDITORS HAVE BEEN BUSY AND LOOK FORWARD TO SHARING WHAT WE HAVE BEEN UP TO OVER THE NEXT FEW MONTHS…

 jennafoxartist, RCA MA Sculpture, PhD Fine Art Research